conradolandia/quartermaster-docs/README.md

 The initial implementation is based on the [FastAPI Full-Stack Template](https://github.com/fastapi/full-stack-fastapi-template), providing a solid foundation with built-in authentication, database integration, and frontend components.

 ### Stage 2

-- In Stage 2, we plan to migrate the frontend from React to Svelte for improved performance and developer experience.
+- In Stage 2, we plan to create a new frontend in Svelte for improved performance and developer experience.

 ## Documentation Structure